What is a Car Allowance? And What Are the Pitfalls of Using One?

 Categories: Mobile Workforce Vehicle Reimbursement

-Mobile workers incur a wide range of expenses as they drive.
-From fuel and maintenance costs to insurance premiums and depreciation, they must be repaid accordingly.
-Tracking, processing and reimbursing accurately for these costs is not always easy though, particularly for companies with many mobile workers.
-The reality is, companies have several options when it comes to choosing a vehicle program that works best for them.
+Driving employees rack up quite a few expenses as they drive.
+From fuel and maintenance to insurance premiums and depreciation, these all have their costs.
+When driving employees use their personal vehicles for business, they must be repaid accordingly.
+But tracking, processing and reimbursing accurately for these costs is not always easy.
+That’s particularly true for companies with a large number of driving employees in various roles.
+When it comes to choosing a vehicle program, companies have several options that may work best for them.
+Car allowances have their appeal, but they might not be the best fit for your company.
+Let’s dig into why.

 What are the different vehicle program options?

-Because of their simplicity and reduced administrative effort, car allowance programs can seem attractive.
+There are four major vehicle program options.
+They include fleet programs, cents-per-mile programs, car allowance programs, and Fixed and Variable Rate (FAVR) reimbursement programs.
+Each of these has its balance of benefits and downsides.
+Because of their simplicity and reduced administrative effort, car allowance programs can be very attractive.
 That’s especially true for small businesses or start-ups looking to get a program in place quickly.
-But are they the best option for the company and its mobile workers?
+But are they the best option for the company and its driving employees?

 We know that reimbursing employees for all expenses incurred while traveling for work is important.
 Employees driving their personal vehicles for work see a wide array of expenses.
 Those include fuel, registration fees, license fees, taxes, insurance premiums, vehicle repairs, vehicle depreciation and more.
 These costs vary considerably over time and are dependent on the mobile worker’s location.
 Compare car insurance premiums in Charlotte, North Carolina might cost around $1,285.
 On the other hand, premiums on the same car could cost $4,259 in Detroit, Michigan.